flet-dev/website/blog/2024-11-27-flet-v-0-25-release-announcement.md

 Ephemeral Flutter app created by `flet build` command is no longer being re-created on every build in a temp directory, but cached in `build/flutter` directory which gives faster re-builds, improves packaging troubleshooting and does not pollute user temp directory.

+You can use `--clear-cache` option to do a clean build though.

 ### Split APKs per ABI

 `flet build` now provides the built-in `--split-per-abi` option to split the APKs per ABIs.